fommil/fpmortals/manuscript/wip.md

 But we've gone in circles!
 We could have used `IO` as the context for our program in the first place and avoided `Free`.
 So why did we put ourselves through all this pain?
 Let's see some reasons why `Free` might be useful.

-A> Sorry.
-A>
-A> There is really no other way to say this... `Free` is not particularly useful.
-A> It is fair to say that its best contribution is the implementation of A> `Trampoline`, and to serve as an example to describe programs as data A> structures.
-A>
-A> Unfortunately it was trendy, circa 2015, to write all FP programs in terms of A> `Free`.
-Scala developers used to think the Cake pattern was good, and look how A> that turned out.
-A>
-A> Everything that follows is really scraping the barrel.
-A>
-A> Sorry, again.

 #### Testing: Mocks and Stubs